Amirhosein80/Snap-comments-Statement-Analysis/README.md

-# Snapp comments Statement Analysis
+# SnapFood comments Statement Analysis

 An ML model to predict whether a statement is a positive or negative statement based on the snapfood comments.